 Because your book is print on demand, your book is always virtually “in stock” and available for order from IngramSpark.
 We do recommend that you refer your readers to the retailers mentioned if they need immediate availability.
-Certainly keep us informed about any availability issues you experience or data issues you uncover not addressed here.
-The immediate availability of titles across all our global retailer partners is as important to us as it is to you.
+Certainly, keep us informed about any availability issues you experience or data issues you uncover not addressed here.
+The immediate availability of titles across all our global retail partners is as important to us as it is to you.

 Occasionally, however, channels may list a title as “temporarily unavailable”, available within a certain time frame, or “out of stock.”
 Every retailer has their own method for determining what the availability status of a title is on their website and, as a retailer, they are free to do so.
 It is important to remember that although a website may list your title as unavailable, stores can still order your book.

 As a best practice, we encourage you to establish your title with a full trade discount and with a returnable status to maximize your availability.